 Mode of action/toxicity Bioavailability and toxicity of mercury in the ocean depends on its speciation in water216.
 The most toxic mercury species commonly found in seawaters is methylmercury (CH 3 Hg), which is produced by the methylation of the reactive, ionic form, primarily Hg 2+ 215,228 .
-Methylmercury is a potent neurotoxin and is present in most marine organisms .
-Toxicity of mercury is negatively correlated with salinity, selenium concentration, and oxygen content, and positively correlated with temperature.
-Water hardness has a negligible effect on mercury toxicity .
-Organisms at lower trophic levels usually contain the lowest proportion of total mercury and mercury and uptake is primarily a passive process occurring by adsorption to or absorptic cell .
-In organisms at higher trophic levels, methylmercury compounds bind strongly with groups in proteins and pass easily through the digestive wall.
-Methylmercury bioconcent tissues, while inorganic mercury is more likely to be excreted.
-This increases the proportion mercury in tissues . occurring by adsorption to or absorption within the ylmercury compounds bind strongly with sulphydryl estive wall.
-Methylmercury bioconcentrates in Chronic mercury poisoning can reduce growth and survival and can cause general growth deficiencies/deformities, changes in respiratory patterns, burrowing abnormalities (benthic invertebrates) and mortalities .
+Methylmercury is a potent neurotoxin and is present in most marine organisms . linity, selenium concentration, and oxygen rre.
+Water hardness has a negligible effect on mercury and uptake is p cell .
+In organisms at h groups in proteins and p rimarily a passive process igher trophic levels, methy ass easily through the dig he lowest proportion of total mercury as methyl- occurring by adsorption to or absorption within the /Imercury compounds bind strongly with sulphydryl estive wall.
+Methylmercury bioconcentrates in e excreted.
+This increases the proportion of methyl- Chronic mercury poisoning can reduce growth and survival and can cause general growth deficiencies/deformities, changes in respiratory patterns, burrowing abnormalities (benthic invertebrates) and mortalities .
 Natural occurrence in South African waters Dissolved mercury concentrations reported for ocean waters range between 0.0005 and 0.003 $\mu$ g/L, while those for coastal waters range between 0.002 and 0.015 $\mu$ g/L .
 Local variations from these values are considerable, especially in coastal seawater where mercury associated with suspended material may also contribute to the total load.
 In South African surface offshore marine waters, mercury was reported as 0.055 $\mu$ g/L in 1984 .
 Coastal mercury concentrations were generally higher with a median of 0.13 $\mu$ g/L (ranging from 0.006 to 3.9 $\mu$ g/L) .
 Anomalies were observed at St Lucia, Durban Bay and Umgababa .
-Guideline levels adopted in Natural Environment Mariculture other jurisdictions (μg/L) CCME 20038 0.016 (Chronic)^ ANZECC 2000 0.1-1.4 B,C <] B,C EPA 1995 1.8 (Acute); 0.94 (Chronic) 5 EPA California 20136 0.04-0.4 A,D EPA Florida 201518 0.025 (Acute) ^ 0.025 (Acute) A,E EPA South Caroling 2.1 (Acute); 1.1 0.051 A,F 2014 (Chronic) A 0.031/~ 0.031/~ 2014 EPA North Carolina (Chronic) A 2014 EPA North Carolina 2016 (Chronic) ^ 0.025 (Chronic) ^ 0.031 Ad
+Guideline levels adopted in Natural Environment Mariculture other jurisdictions (μg/L) CCME 20038 0.016 (Chronic)^ ANZECC 2000 0.1-1.4 B,C <] B,C EPA 1995 1.8 (Acute); 0.94 (Chronic) ® EPA California 20136 0.04-0.4 A,D EPA Florida 201518 0.025 (Acute)^ 0.025 (Acute) A,E EPA South Carolina 2014 2.1 (Acute); 1.1 (Chronic) ^ 0.051 A,F EPA North Carolina 201611 0.025 (Chronic) A European Union 2013 0.07 (Acute) B BCLME 2006 0.4 (Chronic)^ 0.4 (Chronic) A,E WIOR 20095 0.4 (Chronic)^ 0.4 (Chronic) A,E